-Many people can't get along with their co-workers and are indispensable because they are so incredibly talented at their jobs -- and Forstall's personality was likely overlooked for a long time because he was just so good.
+Many people can’t get along with their co-workers and are indispensable because they are so incredibly talented at their jobs — and his personality was likely overlooked for a long time because he was just so good.

-BusinessWeek, in a profile written just before Jobs' death, described Forstall in many ways as being a "mini-Steve," which in the end proved to be a mixed blessing.
+Businessweek, in a profile written just before Jobs’ death, described him in many ways as being a “mini-Steve,” which in the end proved to be a mixed blessing.

-But Jobs wasn't loved by all his employees, and neither was Forstall.
-While Forstall reportedly had the intense loyalty of the engineers below him, a number of high-ranking executives left Apple because they found him too difficult to work with.
+But Jobs wasn’t loved by all his employees, and neither was he.
+While he reportedly had the intense loyalty of the engineers below him, a number of high-ranking executives left Apple because they found him too difficult to work with.

-And it wasn't just the executives.
-One former team member said he left Apple after he got tired of hearing Forstall say "Steve wouldn't like that."
+And it wasn’t just the executives.
+According to Businessweek, one former team member said he left Apple after he got tired of hearing Forstall say “Steve wouldn’t like that.”
 Several other frustrated engineers left his group and moved on to other Silicon Valley companies.

-Forstall also took credit for other people's work, according to BusinessWeek.
-Former associates also claimed he routinely pushed blame off on others -- in political, ambitious and divisive moves.
+He also took credit for other people’s work, according to another article.
+Former associates also claimed he routinely pushed blame off on others — in political, ambitious and divisive moves.

 Fadell, who competed with him to develop the iPhone and at one time also named as a possible successor for Jobs, told the BBC he believes Forstall got what he deserved when Cook fired him.
 “I think what happened was deserved and justified and he deserved what he got.
 People in Cupertino were cheering when that happened.”